Build a funnel chart

 You can also select or replace an existing column by dragging and dropping a column name from the Columns list to the Stage property.

-Define the Metric
+Define the variable

 - In the Value property, click Add calculation and select an option from the menu:

 - To aggregate values of an existing column, search or scroll the Aggregate column list and select the preferred column name.

 - To calculate values based on a custom formula, select New column and enter a formula in the toolbar.

 - To count the number of rows associated with each stage, select Row count.

 You can also select an existing column by dragging and dropping a column name from the Columns list to the Value property.

 - [optional] Control how the source column data is calculated and displayed in the chart: